(Translate this site)

 I'd promised Gannon no ambush, but I'd damn well defend myself if Sonny instigated anything.

 Of course if the next posse member I met wasn't Sonny, he'd have a free pass at trying to kill me.
 One.
-I got my pistol ready, figuring I'd try to shoot somebody right in the face as we passed if they'd done anything towards me before that.
+I got my pistol ready, figuring I'd try to shoot somebody right in the face as we passed if they'd done anything questionable towards me before that.

 Another couple minutes later a dull-colored family sedan approached, looking pretty normal.
 The guy in it sported a military crew cut, and we both looked very intensely at one another as we passed by.
 But he didn't try anything.
 I figured that must have been Sonny.